 cmccabe AT sdf.org (also right here @tilde.town)

-I have been writing a paper on the history of a type of online social space called public access Unix systems, and I'm posting a summary here in case anyone in the ~town is interested.
-If you enjoy this and want to read more (like 10+ pages more) look at the bottom of this post for a link to the main paper.
+I have been researching the history of a type of online social space called public access Unix systems, and I'm posting a summary of that research here in case anyone in the ~town is interested.
+If you enjoy this and want to read more (like 10+ pages more) look at the bottom of this post for a link to the project behind this work.

 I wrote this because a summary didn't exist; researching and writing it was a way for me to learn about the history.
 It was not written with the intent of commercial publication, but I'd still love to share it around and get more feedback, especially if that would help me further develop the description of this history and these ideas.
 If you have any thoughts about this, please let me know.
 I would also be happy to see this paper somehow be used to support non-commercial, online communities like tilde.town, SDF.org or others like them.

 When the general public thinks of the Unix operating system (if it does at all), it probably isn't thinking about a social club.
 But at its core, Unix has a social architecture, and as tilde.town users may know, there is a large subculture of people who have been using Unix and Unix-like operating systems this way for a long time.

 Public access Unix systems are multi-user systems that provide shell accounts to the general public for free or low cost.
 The shell account typically provides users with an email account, text-based web browsers, file storage space, a directory for hosting website files, software compilers and interpreters, and a number of tools for socializing with others on the system.
 The social tools usually include the well-known IRC (Internet Relay Chat), various flavors of bulletin-board systems, often a number of homegrown communication tools, and a set of classic Unix commands for finding information about or communicating with other system users.